sarusso/Reyns/README.md

     stderr_logfile_maxbytes = 100MB
     stderr_logfile_backups  = 5

-..and this configuration file (which is named "supervisord_bind.conf") should be palces in supervisor/conf.d/.
+..and this configuration file (which is named "supervisord_bind.conf") should be placed in supervisor/conf.d/.
 In your Dockerfile:

     COPY supervisord_bind.conf /etc/supervisor/conf.d/